SwissDataScienceCenter/renku/docs/docs/10-users/20-getting-started/30-connect-data.md

 :::info

-Note that the Description in Zenodo of this dataset is automatically imported as part of the metadata of your data connector.
+Note that the description in Zenodo of this dataset is automatically imported as part of the metadata of your data connector.

 :::